okohll/abdocs/content/docs/workflows/send-email.md

 Under the email template, set “Notification time field” to the field that you created in step 1, e.g. “Last notified”

 Note in the To: field, you can include email addresses manually, or merge them in from the view.
-If you are assigning records to users in agileBase, you can use that field and the system will automatically pick out the email address for them.
+If you are assigning records to users in Agilebase, you can use that field and the system will automatically pick out the email address for them.

 > That’s it!
 Note when testing, we recommend setting the “To:” value to your own email address, just until you’re sure everything’s working properly.

 ## Rich text (HTML) emails
-HTML emails can now be sent by apps built on the agileBase platform.
+HTML emails can now be sent by apps built on the Agilebase platform.
 That means that your company can send out branded, rich-text emails (with attachments) to customers, suppliers and anyone else you deal with.

 ### Setting up